AquaINFRA/pygeoapi/README.md

 * Try it: `curl http://<your-ip>/download/hello.txt`

 ### Configure nginx as a reverse proxy for pygeoapi (proxy_pass)

 Now we add nginx as a reverse proxy to our pygeoapi instance, which is running behind gunicorn locally on `127.0.0.1:8000`.
 So far, it is accessible only via this URL, i.e. only from the VM itself.
 With the nginx reverse proxy, we can access nginx from outside (via `http://<your-ip>/...`), and it passes the requests on to gunicorn/pygeoapi.

 * On which port is pygeoapi running?
 Likely 8000 (gunicorn default).
+(TODO: Run on unix socket, instead of 8000 - more secure?)
 * Open nginx config:

 ```